Across the UK

 Volunteering, education and training

-In 2018/2019, 61% of our tenants took part in volunteering or education.
-Here is the story of how Hope into Action have enabled one young mother to make a new start.
+In 2019/2020, 150 (64%) of our adult tenants took part in volunteering, training or education.
+(61% in the previous year.)
+Here is the story of how Hope into Action has enabled one young mother to make a new start.
 Keep reading ›

 Improved Relationships with their family